 - Your legacy goals are clearly organized

 While each Pittsburgh, PA client’s financial plan is unique, the overall process tends to follow a consistent structure.
-The process is designed to turn financial information into clear choices and actionable steps.
+The goal is to move from information to decisions, then from decisions to action.

 - Net worth, assets, and liabilities